 The new course was immediately popular with the drivers, being considerably smoother than many street courses and offering definite opportunities for overtaking.
 Paul Tracy ran out the winner after rookie Sebastian Bourdais had taken the pole.
 Despite the event being judged a success, uncertainty over the viability of the Champ Car series itself forced organisers to cancel the 2004 event.
 When racing resumed in 2005, it was the cars of the rival Indy Racing League that would line up on race day, the event becoming in the process the first street or road course ever contested by the previously ovals-only series.
 Ex-pat Brit Dan Wheldon ran out a popular winner on the streets of his adopted home town.

 Following his death in 2011, the city authorities announced that one of the link roads to the airfield would officially be named Dan Wheldon Way.
 An emotional ceremony attended by his family unveiled the signage prior to the 2012 race.

 The race has continued to build year-on-year and has become firmly established as a popular season opener.
 Between 2007 and 2009 the American Le Mans Series also held races here, with battles between the works Audis and Penske-run Porsches wowing the crowds.
-Today, the sportscar action is confined to the opening rounds of the Pirelli World Challenge, though the racing is, if anything, even more spectacular.
+In subsequent years the sportscar action has been confined to the opening rounds of the Pirelli World Challenge and its eventual successor the GT World Challenge America, though the racing is, if anything, even more spectacular.

 In 2013, Firestone was announced as the replacement for Honda as event sponsor in a new multi-year deal which should guarantee racing continues for the foreseeable future.
 Minor changes were made to the course at Turn 3 for 2017, with kerbs added to the inside of the turn, narrowing and sharpening the turn radius following a number of collisions and near misses in previous years.